 We are focused on delivering market-leading offerings.
 We believe it is critical for us to maintain our product leadership position and further increase the strength of our brand and reputation to drive revenue growth.
-We ~~launched~~ have made significant investments in our data streaming platform to enable customers to stream, connect, process, and govern their data.
-For example, we significantly re-architected the technologies underlying data in motion, including open source Apache Kafka, with our purpose-built Kora engine, which powers Confluent Cloud ~~our cloud-native SaaS offering~~, in 2017 to capitalize on the existing demand for ~~be~~ a fully-managed cloud service.
-More recently, our acquisition of immerok GmbH, an Apache Flink stream processing managed services company, enabled us to re-architect Flink as a cloud-native service for Apache Kafka. ~~on~~ Confluent Cloud, has grown rapidly since launch, as organizations have been making significant investments while our Stream Governance suite establishes trust in digital infrastructure with the goal of both driving efficiencies across their businesses, real-time data movement and better leveraging the data that powers their processes and customer experiences.
-In addition, we continue to release new product enhancements and features to simplify application development and real-time analytics and enhance ~~maintains~~ stream quality, security, and data governance. ~~regulatory compliance~~.
-We intend ~~to continue~~ to invest efficiently in our engineering capabilities, including through acquisitions, and marketing activities to maintain our strong position within the developer community.
+We have made significant investments in our data streaming platform to enable customers to stream, connect, process, and govern their data.
+For example, we significantly re-architected the technologies underlying data in motion, including open source Apache Kafka, with our purpose-built Kora engine, which powers Confluent Cloud to be a fully-managed cloud service.
+More recently, our acquisition of immerok GmbH, an Apache Flink stream processing managed services company, enabled us to re-architect Flink as a cloud-native service on Confluent Cloud, while our Stream Governance suite establishes trust in real-time data movement and maintains stream quality, security, and regulatory compliance.
+We intend to continue to invest efficiently in our engineering capabilities, including through acquisitions, and marketing activities to maintain our strong position within the developer community.
 Our results of operations may fluctuate as we make these investments to drive increased customer adoption and usage.